Xe/when-then-zen/intro.md

 At some level, I realize that by doing this I am violating some of the finer points behind the ultimate higher level reasons _why_ meditation has been taught this way for so long.
-Things are explained they way they are as a result of the refinement of thousands of years of confused students and sub-par teachers.
+Things are explained the way they are as a result of the refinement of thousands of years of confused students and sub-par teachers.
 A lot of it got so ingrained in the cuture that the actions themselves can be confused with the culture.